Hallotre/skiben-site/DATABASE_SETUP.md

 -- Drop existing policies if they exist
 DROP POLICY IF EXISTS "Public profiles are viewable by everyone" ON public.profiles;
+DROP POLICY IF EXISTS "Users can insert own profile" ON public.profiles;
 DROP POLICY IF EXISTS "Users can update own profile" ON public.profiles;
 DROP POLICY IF EXISTS "Submissions are viewable by everyone" ON public.submissions;
 DROP POLICY IF EXISTS "Authenticated users can create submissions" ON public.submissions;